onqtam/headjack/docs/why/3_FOOTPRINT.md

 TODO: data exhaust
 https://en.wikipedia.org/wiki/Data_exhaust

+TODO:
+We should be able to export our listening history from spotify and migrate our tastes with greater precision that simply our liked songs (which we also can’t take with us elsewhere)

 - **Authoring documents & events**
     - **Posts & documents** (sharing/retweeting are a type of post too)
     - **Comments** - on posts/documents and other comments